ESamir/vertebrae/README.md

 - directory (local file system)
 - s3 (AWS S3 service)

-To enable any, ensure your Config module is injected with the appropriate connection details.
+To enable any, ensure your Config module contains the appropriate connection details.

 > Note that S3 requires a standard ~/.aws/credentials file to be accessible as well.